PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 *Video 1.
 The Turing test: Can a computer pass for a human? - Alex Gendler.*

-So, our goal for today is to see if there are any freely available chatbots that can pass the Turing Test :dizzy_face: Furthermore,  we will have a guest lecture by Lars van Geet, regarding his work as an analytics translator.
+Furthermore,  we will have a guest lecture by Lars van Geet, regarding his work as an analytics translator.

 Between the workshop and the guest lecture you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.